bisolaola/Accenture-SocialBuzz/README.md

 For this task, three relational dataset was provide with a variable description and data model in a star schema format, reaction table, reactiontype table and content table.
 Data model identified the field 'score' as the rational for quantifying the popularity of each reaction type.

-To this analysis, the following was conducted:
+The following was conducted fot this analysis:
-1. Requirement gathering
+1. Requirement gathering:
-     Understanding the project brief and data
-     Develop a business question
+     Understanding the project brief/data and develop a business question
 3. Data cleaning
 4. Data Modelling
 5. Analysis